whynoodle/homelab-diagram/README.md

 **How do I update Magisk?**

 - Do the same as updating Windows Subsystem For Android™.
-Wait for a new MagiskOnWSA relea
+Wait for a new MagiskOnWSA release that includes the newer Magisk version, then follow the [Installation instructions](#installation) to update

+**Can I pass SafetyNet/Play Integrity?**

+- No